 The most common reason for this surgery is to treat spinal cord compression, which can cause pain, numbness, and weakness in the arms and legs.
 This surgery also treats other conditions such as degenerative disc disease, chondrosarcoma, chordoma, and giant cell tumors.

 Recovery time varies depending on the individual, but most people can return to normal activities within six weeks.
 An x-ray will be taken after surgery to monitor the results.
-You will need to wear a neck collar for 4-6 weeks after surgery to allow the bone graft to heal properly.
+You will need to wear a neck collar for 4-6 weeks after surgery to support the neck muscles and allow the bone graft to heal properly.
 Neck exercises will be started 4-6 weeks after surgery.

 Your spine surgeon will assess your progress to ensure that you heal correctly before starting exercises.
 Be careful to do only a little physical activity before you get approval from your doctor to ensure that your surgery has the best outcome.